FabianoManetti/customer_churn_logistic_regression/README.md

 Another interesting fact to note is that the best threshold to choose varied not only with the model but also with the metric evaluated.
 But how could we choose the best model and the best threshold?

-In order to evaluate which balancing techinique was more appropriate for our project we created a **cost function**, so that we could bring in terms of monetary impact the qualitative results from the predictive models.
+In order to evaluate which balancing technique was more appropriate for our project we created a **cost function**, so that we could bring in terms of monetary impact the qualitative results from the predictive models.

 For the purposes of this project, we imposed a penalty for the model errors (**False positives** and **False Negative**): for the false negative values, that is, when the model predicts a customer woudn't churn but he/she actually leaves the company, we'll establish a **penalty of R$27,00** (average revenue per user - ARPU - for Brazilian companys in this sector); for the false positive values, that is, when the model predicts a customer would churn but he/she actually didnt' churn, we'll impose a **penalty of R$7,00** (around 25% of discount, that would be granted for the customers to stay in the company).